How to Regulate Emotions: a Comprehensive Guide

 For example, if you tell a close friend that you're feeling anxious, just talking it out can make a big difference — you might even learn some new ways to cope.
 Support groups are suitable for this, too.
 They connect you with others who may be going through the same thing.
 Remember: when times are tough emotionally, speaking up is a strength!

-What Is DBT, And How Does It Relate to Emotion Regulation?
+What Is DBT, and How Does It Relate to Emotion Regulation?

 Young woman with dalgona cookie